 I have been to college before.
 Do I have to submit my high school transcript?

 Yes.
-Unless a student has previously received a college degree, they must submit an official high school transcript to the JSCC Records Office.
+Unless a student has previously received a college degree, they must submit an official high school transcript to the JSCC Admissions and Records Services.

 Do I send my transcripts to the Nursing Program?

-No. Official copies of all transcripts must be sent to the JSCC Records Office.
+No. Official copies of all transcripts must be sent to JSCC Admissions and Records Services.

 I have been to several colleges.
 Does JSCC need a transcript from each of the colleges I have attended?

 Yes.
 JSCC requires an official undergraduate transcript from each school that the student has attended even if they did not complete the term.
-An official transcript is one sent from the college you attended directly to the JSCC Records Office and is marked with an official seal or signature.
+An official transcript is one sent from the college you attended directly to JSCC Admissions and Records Services and is marked with an official seal or signature.
 Transcripts issued to students cannot be accepted.

 I requested transcripts be sent to JSCC, but I am not sure they will arrive by the application deadline.
 Will the Nursing Program accept them late?

 No. It is the applicant's responsibility to ensure that all required materials are received by the appropriate application deadline.
-Contact the JSCC Records Office to determine if your transcripts have been received.
+Contact JSCC Admissions and Records Services to determine if your transcripts have been received.